 Children who walk home are dismissed at 2:40 p.m.
 Students will depart from the front of the school and should remain on the sidewalk as they leave the school grounds.
-Parents are kindly asked not to park across the street and wait for their child, but instead pull through the carline to ensure a safe departure from school.
-Students should not return to the school after dismissal for any reason.
+They should not return to the school after dismissal.
 Pets may accompany children on the walk to or from school only if the pet is on a leash and an adult is present.
 Dogs should not be brought up under the canopy in front of the school, nor should they be left tied on the school grounds without an adult present at all times.